dwickyferi/implementation-of-postgres-master-slave-using-cdc-and-risingwave/README.md

-# Sales Management System - Master-Slave PostgreSQL Implementation
+# Master-Slave PostgreSQL Implementation with RisingWave

-This repository provides a comprehensive implementation of a **Sales Management System** using **PostgreSQL master-slave replication** with **Change Data Capture (CDC)** and **RisingWave**.
-The system demonstrates real-world clean architecture patterns with a modern **Streamlit** dashboard for data management and analytics.
+This repository demonstrates a complete **PostgreSQL master-slave replication** implementation using **Change Data Capture (CDC)** and **RisingWave**.
+The project showcases real-world database architecture patterns with a practical example using a sales data scenario, featuring a **Streamlit** dashboard for demonstrating read/write operation separation and real-time data analytics.

 ## 🏗️ Architecture Overview